canonical/hotsos/doc/source/contrib/testing.rst

 Test Reference
 --------------

 The first line in a test can optionally be a target name.
-This is required of the path to your test does not match that used for that check under test:
+This is required if the path to your test does not match that used for that check under test:

 .. code-block:: yaml